Robert F. Williams: Freedom Rides and prosecution

 Despite losing much support, civil rights activist James Forman was still supportive of Williams and his advocacy for using armed self defense against white oppression.
 Forman, who would also promote Williams' armed self-defense message during a visit to his home in Monroe, North Carolina, also agreed to assist Williams in organizing a Freedom Ride in Monroe.
-When CORE dispatched "Freedom Riders" to Monroe to campaign in 1961 for integrated interstate bus travel, the local NAACP chapter served as their base.
+When CORE dispatched "Freedom Riders" to Monroe to campaign in the summer of 1961 for integrated interstate bus travel, the local NAACP chapter served as their base.
 They were housed in Newtown, the black section of Monroe.
 Pickets marched daily at the courthouse, put under a variety of restraints by the Monroe police, such as having to stand 15 feet apart.
 During this campaign, Freedom Riders were beaten by violent crowds in Anniston, Alabama and Birmingham.

-Around this time, a white couple belonging to the KKK from a nearby town drove into the black section of Monroe to propagate terror.
-They were stopped in the street by an angry crowd.
-For their safety, they were taken to Williams' home.
+As the picketing in Monroe proceeded, tensions heightened.
+In Negroes With Guns, Williams describes incidents on the third day picketing where a police officer knocked one picketer to the ground, another picketer was arrested, and another was spat at in the face by two white Monroe community members.
+On Friday, August 25, Williams wrote that one Freedom Rider was shot in the stomach with an air rifle while walking the line, and a group of Freedom Riders was attacked by white racists at a restaurant in nearby Mecklenburg County.

-Williams initially told them that they were free to go, but he soon realized that the crowd would not grant safe passage.
-He kept the white couple in a house nearby until they were able to safely leave the neighborhood.
-North Carolina law enforcement accused Williams of having kidnapped the couple.
-He and his family fled the state with local law enforcement in pursuit.
+Williams writes that on Sunday, August 27, thousands of white racists from nearby counties and South Carolina gathered in Monroe, concentrating at the courthouse square.
+Fighting eventually broke out, the mob spread out through the town, and many Freedom Riders and black community members were arrested.
+Around 6pm that evening, Mr. and Mrs. Bruce Stegal, a white couple, rode through Williams neighborhood and were recognized as having driven through the day before with a banner that read "Open Season On Coons."
+According to Williams, the Stegals were stopped at gunpoint on his block and were brought to his yard; Williams was in his house at the time.
+The crowd at Williams' house became angry with the Stegals, who asked Williams' to escort them out, which he declined to do.
+Williams writes that the Stegals then followed him into his house to avoid the angry crowd.
+Williams began receiving word that state troopers were moving in and his street was being blocked by police, so he and his wife and children left immediately and drove to New York that evening, according to Williams' account.
+Mrs. Stegal claimed that Williams kidnapped them, while Williams maintained that his actions saved their lives.

 On August 28, 1961, the FBI issued a warrant in Charlotte, North Carolina, charging Williams with unlawful interstate flight to avoid prosecution for kidnapping.
 The FBI document lists Williams as a "freelance writer and janitor ...
 [Williams] ... has previously been diagnosed as a schizophrenic and has advocated and threatened violence ... considered armed and extremely dangerous."
-After a wanted poster, signed by the director J. Edgar Hoover, was distributed, Williams decided to leave the country.
+Williams fled to Canada, then Cuba, and then to China.